hashicorp/vault/website/source/docs/concepts/ha.html.markdown

 ## Request Forwarding

-Request forwarding is in beta in 0.6.1 and disabled by default; in a future release, it will be enabled by default.
-To enable request forwarding on a 0.6.1 server, set the value of the key `disable_clustering` to `"false"` (note the quotes) in the `backend` block (or `ha_backend` block if using split data/HA backends).

-If request forwarding is enabled, clients can still force the older/fallback redirection behavior if desired by setting the `X-Vault-No-Request-Forwarding` header to any non-empty value.
+If request forwarding is enabled (turned on by default in 0.6.2), clients can still force the older/fallback redirection behavior if desired by setting the `X-Vault-No-Request-Forwarding` header to any non-empty value.

 Successful cluster setup requires a few configuration parameters, although some can be automatically determined.